 - The new Gemini custodial wallet for Brave Rewards on Android

 Firefox – Privacy with a Mainstream Browser

-Firefox Quantum is the latest and greatest version of Firefox (as of May 2020, anyway).
+Firefox Quantum is the latest and greatest version of Firefox.
 There are versions of Firefox for Windows, Mac, and Linux, as well as Android and iOS.
 This fast and functional browser comes from the non-profit Mozilla Foundation.